 There is an existing row house development located south of the site.
-The foot print of the existing building will be separated from the proposed building basement / underground parking area by about 4.5 metres along the south property line, and by about 1.7 metres along the west and east sides of the existing building.
-Based on the row house construction, it is estimated that the underside of footing elevation of the row house buildings will be at about 74 metres or at about 4.3 metres above the base of the excavation for the proposed residential development.
+The foot print of the existing building will be separated from the proposed building basement / underground parking area by about 7.2 metres along the south property line.
+Based on the row house construction, it is estimated that the underside of footing elevation of the row house buildings will be at about 74 metres or at about 7.8 metres above the base of the excavation for the proposed residential development.

 In accordance with O.Reg 213/91, s.
 226, the upper soils at this site can be considered to be Type 2 soil.
 As such, open cut excavations which result in confined spaces within the upper soil deposits at this site above the ground water level should be carried out with side slopes of 1 horizontal to 1 vertical, or flatter to within 1.2 metres of the bottom of the excavation.
 There should be no excavated material stockpiled with a distance from the excavation equal to the depth of excavation.

-Since the excavation is to extend to the property line on all sides there is insufficient space for adequate side slopes.
-The excavation walls will require shoring on all sides.
-The shoring should be designed by a shoring specialist to support the lateral earth pressure 'p' plus the additional surcharge load of the adjacent row house building.
+Since the excavation is to extend 1 metres beyond the foot print of the proposed foundation, there is likely not sufficient space between the property lines and the excavation to provide adequate side slopes.
+The excavation walls will likely require shoring on all sides.
+The shoring should be designed by a geotechnical engineer with experience in shoring design (shoring specialist) to support the lateral earth pressure 'p' plus the additional surcharge load of the adjacent row house building.
 The lateral earth pressure 'p' can be calculated using the following equation:

-$$p = k (\gamma h + q) + \gamma_w H$$
+$p = k (\gamma h + q) + \gamma_w H$

-Where p = the lateral earth pressure, at any depth, h, below the ground surface k = earth pressure coefficient of 0.35 y = unit weight of soil to be retained, estimated at 20 kN/m3 h = the depth, in metres, at which pressure, p, is being computed q = the equivalent surcharge acting on the ground surface adjacent to the shoring including expected vehicular loads
+Where p = the lateral earth pressure, at any depth, h, below the ground surface k = earth pressure coefficient of 0.35 γ = unit weight of soil to be retained, estimated at 20 kN/m h = the depth, in metres, at which pressure, p, is being computed Υw = unit weight of water (9.81 kN/m ) Н = height of water level, in metres, from bottom of the excavation q = the equivalent surcharge acting on the ground surface adjacent to the shoring including expected vehicular loads metres spaced horizontally from the location of the shoring.
+Alternatively the load of from the adjacent building can be equated to a equivalent surcharge q of 8 kPa at the ground surface.